Course Descriptions

 Math

-Math Foundations: Students will be reviewing and expanding their knowledge of math vocabulary, performing operations with whole numbers, fractions, decimals, and introducing integers.
-Students will compare and convert percentages, fractions, and decimals.
-Students will be introduced to solving equations, problem solving, and graphing.
-This course is designed for 6th, 7th, and 8th grade students who are below grade level expectations.
+• Course 1 A Math: Students will be reviewing foundational topics for middle school mathematics.
+Students will continue to expand and enhance their knowledge of math vocabulary, grow in problem-solving skills, work with word problems, perform operations with rates and ratios, fractions, decimals, and percentages, compute with multi-digit numbers, and work with integers, rational numbers, and the coordinate plane.
+This course is designed for 6th, 7th, and 8th-grade students below grade-level expectations.
 There is an assessment score required to be enrolled in this class.

-Algebra: This course is a high school entry course.
+• Algebra: This course is a high school entry course.
 It is a prerequisite for Geometry.
 It includes solving quadratic equations and systems of equations, operations with polynomials, operations with exponential, radical and rational expressions along with review of operations with all number sets.
 There is an assessment score required to be enrolled in this class.

-Enriched Algebra I Honors: Prerequisites: Departmental approval.
+• Enriched Algebra I Honors: Prerequisites: Departmental approval.
 This high school level course is the first of an honors track that typically culminates in AP Statistics or AP Calculus.
 Topics of study include linear equations and inequalities, systems of linear equations, functions, exponential expressions and equations, operations with polynomials, quadratic equations, and radical expressions.
 This course encourages students to develop a deep conceptual understanding and apply ideas in the context of a problem situation.

-Geometry Honors: Prerequisite: Algebra I (Honors) This course follows the College Board’s Pre-AP Geometry/Statistics framework.
+• Geometry Honors: Prerequisite: Algebra I (Honors) This course follows the College Board’s Pre-AP Geometry/Statistics framework.
 This course is designed for the above-average math student who can handle a faster-paced course as well as an in-depth study of the topics.
 This is a student who has mastered Algebra I and who is interested in the Calculus track in high school.
 The course will cover standard geometry topics in 2 and 3 dimensions.
 Students will also make extensive use of deductive and inductive reasoning in discovering and proving geometric theorems, as well as in problem-solving.
 The course will also include a more thorough introduction to analytic geometry and plane trigonometry than is covered in the academic geometry course.
 Since proficiency with signed numbers, fractions, decimals, and percent are fundamental to success in high school mathematics classes, students are regularly assessed on these skills as well as on the course material.

 Electives: